Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: Closing Remarks and Open Problems

 Bosonic QEC opens up a wide array of application spaces beyond the long-sought goal of fault-tolerant quantum computing, with quantum communication and sensing being prominent examples.
 For instance, the unique ability of bosonic QEC to protect quantum states of oscillators proves valuable in distributing CV multi-partite entanglement, offering advantages in quantum sensor networks.
 Moreover, the engineering of GKP states provides a means for fast and universal control of microwave cavities, enabling crucial tasks like entanglement distribution and distillation in bosonic quantum information processing.
 Additionally, unitary engineering holds the potential to open up opportunities in quantum simulation, offering a pathway to tackle fundamental problems crucial to condensed matter and high-energy physics.

-In order to fully leverage the capabilities of bosonic QEC with GKP codes, it is essential to address the open problems outlined earlier and actively search for new challenges to overcome.
-This dedicated pursuit will undoubtedly propel the field forward and contribute to the development of fault-tolerant quantum technologies.
-As research continues in this dynamic and rapidly evolving field, we eagerly anticipate unforeseen breakthroughs that will not only enhance our understanding of quantum error correction but also lead to the practical realization of quantum information processing applications.
+To fully harness the potential capabilities of bosonic QEC with GKP codes, it is essential to address the open problems outlined earlier and actively search for new challenges to overcome.
+This pursuit will undoubtedly push the field forward and contribute to the development of fault-tolerant quantum technologies.
+As research continues in this rapidly evolving field, we eagerly anticipate unforeseen breakthroughs that will not only enhance our understanding of bosonic quantum error correction but also propel us toward our ultimate goal of achieving large-scale bosonic quantum information processing.